enass27/Individual-Project/README.md

 # Individual-Project
-My first repository and my project for DIGHUM 101 2024.
+My name is Erica Nassar and I am a sophomore at UC Berkeley.
+This is my indivudal project for DIGHUM-101 2024 which will deepdive into a digital analysis of prohibition-era speakeasy menus.